RudinaBulliqi/Diffie-Hellman/README.md

    java Client
 3. **Now you can text**
 ## Usage
-The server will listen on port 5000
+1. The server will listen on port 5000

-The client connects to localhost:5000
+2. The client connects to localhost:5000

-After successful connection and key exchange:
+3. After successful connection and key exchange:

-Server sends a welcome message with RSA signature
+4. Server sends a welcome message with RSA signature

-Client verifies the signature
+5. Client verifies the signature

-Secure messaging begins
+6. Secure messaging begins

-Type messages in the console and press Enter to send
+7. Type messages in the console and press Enter to send

-Type "exit" to terminate the session cleanly
+8. Type "**exit**" to terminate the session cleanly.